marium230-pixel/login-auth-system/README.md

 A full-stack registration and login flow with hashed passwords, server-side sessions, and a protected dashboard route — themed as a vault: register for a key, log in to unlock it.

-Built for the **Oasis Infobyte SIP — Web Development & Designing, Level 2**.

 `Node.js` `Express` `SQLite` `bcrypt` `express-session`